Jacob-123456/BIS425-Final-Project/README.md

 9. run login file to login (there's a debug force login to main.py).

-    Placeholder accounts: Username: 1, Pass: 1, account_type: student.
+    Placeholder accounts: Username: 1, Pass: bob, account_type: student.
 User: 2, Pass: 2, account_type: teacher.
 User: 3, pass: 3, account_type: faculty.

-11. Run main.py if you want. **There's no verification to check if one is logged in or not, so you can just ignore the login file and run main.py.
-Fix later**.

-13. You can use https://sqliteviewer.app/#/school.db/table/results/ to look at the school.db if you do not have SQLite to open .db files.
+10. You can use https://sqliteviewer.app/#/school.db/table/results/ to look at the school.db if you do not have SQLite to open .db files.

-Running database.py will build a db file that isn't updated like the school.db file is right now.
+Running database.py will build the school.db file, but the database.py's db structure isn't updated like the school.db file is right now.

 Features:
 - Add students, subjects, assignments, and results